devend711/versioned_blocks/README.md

 		puts "For version #{v}, the URI is #{uri}" end

-If you're using a versioned_block inside a test, for example, you might want any errors to include the version number.
-To add a note about which version a test broke on, configure VersionedBlocks like this:
+If you're using a versioned_block inside a test, for example, you might want any error messages to include the version number.
+Just configure VersionedBlocks like this:

 	VersionedBlocks.prepend_errors = true